AndyYuen/simple-argo-example/README.md

 # 5. Conclusion
 I've shown you how to deploy my example application using a Helm chart with Argo CD as well as using kustomize with Argo CD.
-Each has its own pros and cons.
-For example, Helm's named template adds our MySQL hook to the MySQL deployment generated by the 'oc process' command easily.
+Each approach has its own pros and cons.
+For example, Helm's named template adds our MySQL hook to the MySQL DeploymentConfig generated by the 'oc process' command easily.
 And for Kustomize, it has a configMapGenerator that conveniently generates a config map from a properties file.
 Which tool to use depends on the use case and your preference. <br /><br />
-There are way to use Helm and Kustomize together with Argo CD eg, one way to do that is using a configmap containing a shell script and an init-container to execute it.
+There are way to use both Helm and Kustomize together with Argo CD eg, one way to do that is using a configmap containing a shell script and an side-car container.
 If you are interested in this approach, just google it.
 Or wait for my next Youtube video.

 ## ENJOY ;-) !!!